ssbse17/ssbse17.github.io/tutorials/index.md

 <b>Title: Optimization Search for GUIs and Cyber‐physical Systems</b>

 <b>Abstract:</b>
-This tutorial presents and contrasts two different optimization search approaches studied by this propose for automated GUI generation and for feature interactions in cyber‐physical automotive systems.
+This tutorial presents and contrasts two different optimization search approaches studied by this proposer for automated GUI generation and for feature interactions in cyber‐physical automotive systems.

 Providing several GUIs tailored for multiple devices (desktop PCs, tablet PCs and smartphones) is desirable but expensive, and it takes time.
 Our new approach just requires a device specification with a few parameters for automated GUI tailoring in the course of design‐time generation from the same high‐level interaction design model.
 This tailoring is implemented as heuristic optimization search.